fatimaqais/daily-yoga/README.md

 ### User Testing

 - After deploying the site, the website was checked by friends and family on different devices.
-We did find a problem with the cover text being too close to the right hand side of the page on mobile devices which was fixed later on.

-- The website works well on every other device and is responsive to differnt screen size.
+- The website works well on every other device and is responsive to different screen sizes.

+- The site was tested on different browsers like Chrome, Edge and Firefox.
+The site had no issues across all browsers.

+- The footer links work perfectly and open on a new page.

+- Once the form is submitted it displays a thank you message.
+The button on thank yo page also works fine and takes the users back to home page.

 ### Validator Testing